hirememorey/resilience-basketball/IMPLEMENTATION_PLAN.md

 ## Phase 5: Contextual Adjustments

-### Garbage Time Filter
+### Garbage Time Filter (Deferred to V2)
-**Remove possessions where:**
-- Game is in 4th quarter or overtime
-- Score differential ≥ 15 points
-- Time remaining ≤ 5 minutes

-This focuses analysis on competitive basketball only.
+**Original Plan:** Remove possessions where game outcome is decided.
+**Current Status:** Deferred.
+The pivot to `playergamelogs` (due to API instability) means we currently analyze full-game box scores.
+Garbage time filtering requires granular play-by-play data, which is currently unreliable.

-### Leverage Weighting (Optional for V1)
+### Leverage Weighting (Optional for V2)
 Weight close-game performance more heavily:
 - Score within 5 points in last 5 minutes = 1.5× weight
 - All other possessions = 1.0× weight